sanki476/User_data/README.md

 # Full Stack Project with Spring Boot and React.js

 ## Project Overview
+For Frontend Select the files under the Fullstack-back folders and files.

 This project is a full-stack web application that uses Spring Boot for the backend and React.js for the frontend.
 The application is designed to be a simple, yet comprehensive example of how to build a full-stack application using these technologies.